5 Oscar-nominated films worth checking out in Chicago this week

 The Favourite

-This must-see film snagged 10 Oscar nominations, including Olivia Colman's turn as Queen Anne for Best Actress.
-Set in 18th century England, this dark comedy centers on the close relationship between the ailing Queen and her friend, Sarah Churchill.
+Set in 18th century England, this dark comedy centers on the close relationship between the ailing Queen and Sarah Churchill.
 That relationship is threatened by the arrival of new servant Abigail Hill, who happens to be Sarah's cousin.
-The two cousins end up as rivals vying to be the Queen's favorite.

-With a 93 percent critical approval rating and an audience score of 62 percent on Rotten Tomatoes, "The Favourite" has become a favorite since its release on December 14.
-It earned a whopping ten nominations, including Best Picture, Best Director, and Best Actress or Supporting Actress for all three leads.